 Unless otherwise stated the below Lollipops are hosted inside the United States of America.

 Over time we may increase visibility into these systems and services but for now we have passwords and other private information that cannot be exposed without compromising the integrety of our systems.

 - Orange Pi R1 with OpenWRT as basic router / VPN endpoint

 - Orange Pi Zero with OpenWRT as a basic WiFi Access Point

-- NAS for backups (borg/rclone)
+- NAS for backups (borg/rclone) and bulk storage

 - Scaleway VPS for running a VPN server to tie all servers and LANs together